 For several years, this is the go-to mask in our rental fleet, it fits 80% of the guests – children and adults alike, and also my personal mask.
 It has a soft skirt, tempered glass, and comes in many different colors.

 This mask has the same main features as the Cressi Scuba Diving Mask, has great reviews on Amazon, and is a bit less expensive.

 I highly recommend against using a full-face snorkeling mask, which I elaborate on in the video above.
 You can also read more about it in the article below!

 How to take care of your snorkeling mask

 Snorkeling is all about seeing the underwater world, but mask manufacturers apply a transparent chemical layer to them so they look “perfect, nice and shiny” at the point of purchase.
 It’s very important to give your brand new mask an initial thorough scrubbing to avoid constant fogging up so make sure you don’t forget to remove the layer.
 There are different techniques, and sometimes you even have to repeat it a couple of times.
-You will find excellent information about preparing the mask before the first use in this video and/or this recording.

 With just a few simple practices, a good mask will last for a long time so